k-gregor/git-workshop/README.md

 ---
 # demonstration in my IDE (integrated developer environment)

+An IDE is where you normally develop your code, like VS Code, CLion, or RStudio.
+They all have version control tooling and you can:

 - showing the log of commits
 - going back in time